Two Kapaun Mt. Carmel golfers named KSHSAA First Team All-State

 After defending their 2021 state title in late May, two of the school’s own, junior Conner Geist and sophomore Asher Whitaker, have been named as KSHSAA’s First Team All-State selections.

-Geist explained, “The culture at Kapaun, just winning golf state championships it’s kind of what it is, and that’s what’s expected from us.”
+“The culture at Kapaun, just winning golf state championships it’s kind of what it is, and that’s what’s expected from us,” Geist explained.

 “We have a great team,” added Whitaker.
 “We always expect to do really well.”